tokenlin/monad-demo/README.md

     We need to add private key prefixed with of "0x" to `DEPLOYER_PRIVATE_KEY`, and RPC to `MONAD_RPC`.

+    `NOTE`: `ALCHEMY_API_KEY` built-in is the public key for users.
+Sometimes it is restricted due to too many calls.
+It is recommended to change it to your own key.

 2. Set `monad` Chain